Toms-Berzins/JSH/docs/business/context.md

 7. Establish credibility in the 3D printing and scanning field

 The design should be professional, modern, and convey technical expertise while remaining approachable for clients from diverse backgrounds without technical knowledge of 3D technologies.

+## Website Implementation

+The website is built with modern web technologies and implements a comprehensive SEO strategy:

+### Technical Implementation
+- React 18 with TypeScript for robust, maintainable code
+- Tailwind CSS for responsive, modern design
+- Framer Motion for smooth animations and transitions
+- Cloudinary CDN for optimized image delivery
+- i18n for multi-language support (Latvian, Russian, English)

+### SEO Strategy
+- Comprehensive meta tags optimization
+- Structured data implementation for services and products
+- Local SEO focus for the Latvian market
+- Performance optimization for Core Web Vitals
+- Mobile-first design approach

+For detailed information about the SEO implementation, see [SEO Documentation](../technical/SEO.md).

+## Development Status

+The website is currently in active development with the following components implemented:

+- ✅ Core website structure and navigation
+- ✅ Service showcase sections
+- ✅ Portfolio display with Bento Grid layout
+- ✅ FAQ section with animated accordion
+- ✅ Contact form
+- ✅ SEO implementation with meta tags and structured data
+- ✅ Image optimization with Cloudinary
+- ✅ Multi-language support framework

+In progress:
+- 🚧 Content expansion (blog, case studies)
+- 🚧 Performance optimization
+- 🚧 Advanced analytics integration